 College of Arts & Sciences

 The College of Arts & Sciences strives to create a community of mature, critical thinkers informed by the Christian faith who become leaders in service to the Church and society.
 Students are challenged to explore a wide variety of liberal arts and pre-professional course offerings in order to better prepare them to deal with the rapid pace of change encountered in today’s world.
-Majors offered are in a variety of exciting fields including biology, chemistry, English, history, humanities, interdisciplinary studies, music, psychology, and religion.
+Majors offered are in a variety of exciting fields including biology, chemistry, English, global studies, history, humanities, psychology, religion, and university studies.
 New students join award-winning faculty in a variety of activities including carrying out cutting-edge research, assisting young people in coping with tragedy in their lives, or carrying the gospel of Jesus to the peoples of China.
 These and many other opportunities challenge Concordia students who are a community of learners guided by caring, Christian faculty who know each student as a person and work hard to support all students in their quest for fulfillment and meaning in life.

 Special Offerings of the College of Arts & Sciences